yOoMarvin/100-days-of-code/log.md

 **Today's Progress**: Did the other part of the logic for converting and fixed some bugs.
 Also improved the structure

 **Thoughts**: Really productive day!
 But dude, I have to get better and think more about my changes and the stuff.
 Maybe I should dive more into test driven development with swift.
 I think this would make things a lot easier.
-But still, I fixed a lot of stuff today and did the major part of the apps logi.
+But still, I fixed a lot of stuff today and did the major part of the apps logic.
 Tomorrow I will try to make the interface nice and add some nice to have stuff.

 **Link to work**: [hexhex github repo](https://github.com/yOoMarvin/hexhex)